DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/syllabus.md

 ## **Course Delivery and Instructional Methods:**

 This is a studio course.
-Topics are explored in this course through short lectures, class discussion, instructor guided activities_,_ individual student projects, and collaborative work.
+Topics are explored in this course through short lectures, class discussion, instructor guided activities, individual student projects, and collaborative work.

 ## **Classroom Policies:**